Xander-Crocker/WEB701-WebApp-Angular/README.md

   `ng serve`

-- Run the Json server
+- In the terminal navigate to the server folder and run the following command to connect to MongoDB:

-  `json-server --watch db.json`
+  `node --env-file=config.env server`